bomberstudios/me/_posts/2022-03-04-learning-to-touch-type.md

 Yet, for some reason, I did not learn to touch type properly until 2 years ago.

 I guess I got hit with a perfect combination of shame, desire to invest on myself, and 2020 lockdown.
-Also, I admit I’ve always wanted to use one of those keyboard with blank keycaps, and there was no way I was going to pull that off with my shitty typing technique.
+Also, I admit I’ve always wanted to use one of those keyboards with blank keycaps, and there was no way I was going to pull that off with my shitty typing technique.

 > While I was learning to touch type, I got addicted to mechanical keyboards.
 I’m trying not to drag you down this rabbit hole, so I’ll skip most of the hardware details.
 I may still write about that topic in another post.